ian-derrington/general/gpt_info_and_links.md

 - Breag prompts into smaller prompts
 - Chain of Thought Prompting
 - Generate many outputs and pick final one or use LLM to pick best one.
 [Self consistency technique](https://arxiv.org/pdf/2203.11171.pdf)
+- NOTE: Not model universal and not robust to updated changes: not stable.

 ### Links
 - ‼️ [Prompt Engineering by Lillian Wang](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/)